amilovanoff/nature_climate_change_milovanoff_et_al_2020/README.md

 <sup>a</sup> Department of Civil & Mineral Engineering, University of Toronto, 35 St. George Street, Toronto, Ontario, M5S 1A4 Canada

 # How to use this repository
 This repository will not be updated and contains all numerical results presented in the figures of the manuscript and the supplementary information.
-Feel free me to contact if you have any questions via email (alexandre.milovanoff@mail.utoronto.ca) or by GitHub @amilovanoff.
+Feel free to contact me if you have any questions via email (alexandre.milovanoff@mail.utoronto.ca) or by GitHub @amilovanoff.

 # Repository description
 The repository comprises 2 folders.
-* [paper](https://github.com/amilovanoff/nature_climate_change_milovanoff_et_al_2020/tree/master/paper): Contains the raw data presented in the figures of paper.
+* [paper](https://github.com/amilovanoff/nature_climate_change_milovanoff_et_al_2020/tree/master/paper): Contains the raw data presented in the figures of the paper.
-* [si](https://github.com/amilovanoff/nature_climate_change_milovanoff_et_al_2020/tree/master/si): Contains the raw data presented in the figures of supplementary information.
+* [si](https://github.com/amilovanoff/nature_climate_change_milovanoff_et_al_2020/tree/master/si): Contains the raw data presented in the figures of the supplementary information.